 Bio-medical waste means "any solid and/or liquid waste produced during diagnosis, treatment or vaccination of human beings or animals.
 Biomedical waste creates hazard due to two principal reasons: infectivity and toxicity.
 The source of biomedical waste is the place or the location at which biomedical waste has been generated.
 The source of biomedical waste is classified into two types based on the quantity of waste generated.
 They include major and minor source.
-Major source generates more amount of biomedical waste in the major source and also there is regular generation of biomedical waste in the major source which includes government hospitals, private hospitals, nursing home and dispensaries.
-Minor source of biomedical waste generation.
+Major source generates more amount of biomedical waste compared to minor source and also there is regular generation of biomedical waste in the major source which includes government hospitals, private hospitals, nursing home and dispensaries.
+Minor source includes physicians and dental clinics.
+Figure 2 shows the details of the various source of biomedical waste generation.
 Proper management of biomedical waste is highly essential since it induces various risks to the human health and to the surrounding ecosystem that leads to the ecological hazard, professional hazard and public hazard.